-Figure 77.
-Natural gas storage techniques

-LNG Terminals

-High capacity for delivery, can help with peaks in demand quickly and effectively.
+LNG Terminals High capacity for delivery, can help with peaks in demand quickly and effectively.
 It has a limited storage capacity and the highest capital and operational costs.

-Not feasible fields for hydrocarbon extraction

-Lowest capital and operational costs due to the existing infrastructure.
+Not feasible fields Lowest capital and operational costs due to the existing for hydrocarbon extraction infrastructure.
 Well known geology.
 Needs constant maintenance because most of the sites are old.

-Confined aquifers

-High storage capacity, but currently there is few information about projects in these areas.

-Saline reservoirs

-This technoloy allows for high rates of extraction and injection, requires low levels of cuchion gas.
+Confined aquifers High storage capacity, but currently there is few information about projects in these areas.
+Saline reservoirs This technoloy allows for high rates of extraction and injection, requires low levels of cuchion gas.
 It has higher costs for strategic storage than fields or aquifers.